 Each area of the CLF has an appointed Area Manager who has overall responsibility for the safe operation of the area.
 They appoint Area Safety Co-ordinators and deputies who are responsible for the day-to-day safe operation of the area in all aspects.
-These are listed later in the package.
 In addition, major CLF projects will manage safety, often having safety working groups.